Member of the House of Lords

 Description

 ?
-Job holders in this unit group undertake a variety of administrative and clerical duties in national government departments, and in local offices of national government departments.
+Local government administrative occupations undertake a variety of administrative and clerical duties in local government offices and departments.

 Qualifications